|Delphi interface to Windows Task Scheduler 2.0|

 If you want to inspect an InnoSetup archive or extract its files, you can use the console application Inno Setup Unpacker.
 For easier handling you can download a Windows-GUI for this below.

-Version 1.6.3 (December 2020) (English and German) - suitable for install packages created with InnoSetup 5 and 6
+Windows InnoUnpacker 1.8.3 (June 2022) (Languages: English, German, French and Italian) - suitable for install packages created with InnoSetup 5 and 6

 FtpCopy is a program to copy files via FTP/FTPS.
 It is very useful for recurring

 operations like copying files to a web server for update.